 Students in every class section receive a syllabus that includes SLOs for the course.
-Instructors are required to include learning outcomes on the course syllabi (CLPCCD-FA-Cntrct-Sec-9B\2022\p38) they provide to students and are reminded to do so every semester (EmailReminder-SyllabusDue\8-11-2).
+Instructors are required to include learning outcomes on the course syllabi (CLPCCD-FA-Cntrct-Sec-9B_2022_p38) they provide to students and are reminded to do so every semester (EmailReminder-SyllabusDue_8-11-2).

 The College meets the standard.
 Chabot has a process in place to ensure learning outcomes are identified and assessed for courses, programs, certificates, and degrees.
 All certificates and degrees have PLOs, and outcomes are included on CORs and in the course syllabi provided to students.
-Policies are in place to assess course-level learning outcomes on a five-year cycle, but the cycle completion rate can be improved.
-PLOs and ILOs are assessed regularly.
+Policies are in place to assess institutional, program, and course-level learning outcomes on a five-year cycle.
+The cycle completion rate can be improved for PLOs as discussed under Standard I.B.